Jump Start Parents' Resources

 During Jump Start, families have the option of staying on campus in a residence hall room, if rooms are available.
 We offer both single rooms (one twin size bed) and double rooms (two twin size beds).
 If siblings are attending, additional rooms may be needed.
 Families can expect to share communal bathrooms and showers: women in one facility, men in another down the hall.
 The rooms may not have air-conditioning.
 Towels and sheets are included while televisions, alarm clocks, etc. are not provided.

 On campus housing is only available on a first-come, first-serve basis during the June and July sessions.
+Housing for parents and families may not be available for all sessions.

 Other Accommodations in the Area